 I’M CONFUSED,

-Actually Descartes didn’t really say that.
+THEREFORE, I AM Actually Descartes didn’t really say that.
 What he said was "Cogito, ergo sum" (Latin: "I think, therefore I am").
 BUT like I said, I’M CONFUSED.
 I think and I get confused about everything.
 Songs are by composers Noel Coward, Rupert Holmes, Sondheim, Rodgers & Hammerstein, Dave Frishberg, Harburg & Arlen, Tom Toce & Zina Goldrich, Cole Porter, Lew Spence, Ervin Drake, Steve Goodman, Alan Chapman and Marshall Barer & Anita Nye.

 Paul Greenwood, Musical Director/Piano